+In the 2025 edition, a new flow was introduced in the database to reflect the transfer from NGL to crude oil.
+The transfer will be reported from 2023 onwards.
 In the 2024 edition, the IEA secretariat revised data back to 2019 for NGL to reflect transfers of NGL to crude oil reported by the US administration.
 The quantity of NGL consumption has been reallocated to an interproduct transfer to LPG that is then transferred to refinery feedstock and included in refinery intake.
-Revisions are expected next cycle to properly reflect this transfer from NGL to crude oil with the introduction of a new flow in the database.